- I want to marry a Canadian citizen but not in Canada, what process do I have to follow?

 - What is the difference between a marriage license and a marriage certificate?

 The marriage license is a document that allows you to get married in a specific city.
 This license is issued by the city hall of that specific city.
 A marriage certificate, on the other hand, is a document that states that your marriage has been registered and is legal.
 This becomes part of the government record.

 International Marriage Outside of Canada

 If you choose to marry outside of Canada for example in your fiancees home country; you may need to obtain a visa to enter the country.
 Obtaining the visa on your own is possible, but can add an unnecessary burden to the international marriage process, which is already confusing.
 You can also opt to use a third-party company to obtain your visa in a quick and safe way; information about such a service can be found by clicking on this link: Help Obtaining Your International Visa

 Each country has different requirements for obtaining a legal marriage.
 You will need a Canadian passport to enter the country and most destinations will require that visitors provide additional identity documents such as a birth certificate in order to get married.
 If you have been married before you will need to provide documentation that the marriage has been terminated, which will most commonly be a divorce certificate.
 Many countries may also require that you provide an additional document proving your single status.

 International Marriage: Specific Country Guidelines

 It is extremely important that you follow all the regulations set by Citizenship and Immigration Canada very carefully.
-Regulations are specific to regions or individual countries and are divided as follows:
+Please see this page to learn more

 International Marriage: Additional Country Requirements